-As a member you will instantly receive access to our exclusive Mighty Networks group where you will find information on a range of topics including how to improve productivity and profitability within your operation.
+As a member you will instantly receive access to our exclusive Member Only Area of our website ‘Member Services’ where you will find information on a range of topics including how to improve productivity and profitability within your operation.

-The platform is available on a desktop computer, laptop, or mobile device via the free Mighty Networks app.
-The group contains a virtual library full of valuable content including videos, podcasts, news articles and downloadable documents.
+The platform is available on a desktop computer, laptop, or mobile device via a login provided to you.
+The area contains a virtual library full of valuable content including videos, podcasts, news articles and downloadable documents.
 Our live events and webinars will also be stored here so you can revisit anytime.
 All of this information is available 24/7 at the click of a button.